CyberTrackerConservation/ctdoc/_pages/xlsform/tutorial-0.md

 - TOC
 {:toc}

-## Purpose
+## Goal
 This tutorial shows how to start working with CyberTracker XlsForm extensions.
-While they can be added to a form without going through this process, it is easier to test and validate them on a desktop before deploying to a mobile device.
+By the end, you will be able to quickly make and test form changes within a desktop environment.
+This is generally much quicker and easier than deploying to a mobile device.

 ## Requirements
-- Windows PC (64-bit) or Mac
+- Windows (64-bit) or Mac
-- XlsForm editor
+- Excel or other XlsForm editor
-- Account on a backend provider, e.g. KoboToolbox, ODK Central, Survey123
+- Account on KoboToolbox, ODK Central or Survey123

 ## Form template
 [Download XlsForm]({{ site.baseurl }}/assets/xlsform/simple-form.xlsx)